 There are dozens of other sites where LFR remnants can be found, but they are on either private property or public property / parkland where access may be restricted.
 Please obtain clear permission from the owner / relevant authorities before attempting to access these sites – do NOT trespass!

 Short answer – not much, if any.
 Although I obviously have some interest in this subject, I acknowledge that this a fairly esoteric topic that’s not front and center in most people’s minds.
-In addition to this view, there are a number of factors that have and will continue to stymie preservation efforts:
+In addition to this view, there are a number of factors that have and will continue to stymie preservation efforts of LFR sites and related equipment:

 That said, I’ll throw out my hope and my wish that something more will be preserved for future generations.
 I think the best opportunity would be at site still located on an airport property, park or other open space (e.g. land already used for something else compatible with the display) near a reasonably sized urban area that could drive visitor traffic.
 Ideally, it would be close enough to an established aviation museum to take on and curate, and the site could potentially be used as additional outdoor aircraft display.
 If the antenna towers from an older site can be found somewhere, moved from a less accessible site or replicated and restored along with a blockhouse, this could be a good way of preserving this piece of aviation history.

 If anyone one has any ideas are knows a group that may be interested, please message me.